 Google Search Console (GSC) is a web tool provided by Google to help website owners optimize their sites for search engines.
 It's a vital component of technical SEO and can help you improve your website's content and performance.
-In this blog post, we'll dive into the core features of GSC, how to use it for better SEO, and advanced features that can take your website to the next level.
+In this blog post, we'll dive into the core features of GSC.
+You can find more in depth info on my SEO 101 page.

 What is Google Search Console?

 Google Search Console (previously called Google Webmaster Tools) is a set of tools and reports provided by Google to help website owners and SEO specialists understand how their website is performing on search engines.
 It provides insights into a website's indexing, search traffic, keywords, content, and technical issues that may affect how the website appears on Google Search results.

 Setting up your Google Search Console account

 To use Google Search Console, you need to have a Google account.
 Sign in to your Google account and set up your GSC account by adding a new “property.”
 Once you complete the setup process, you'll need to verify your ownership of the website by adding a verification file to your website's root directory or adding a meta tag to your website's HTML code.